hakobtp/blog/hibernate/part1/7_LazyInitializationException.md

 2. Avoid Open Session in View<br>
     The `Open Session in View` pattern keeps the session open until the web layer renders data.
 This allows lazy loading in the view.
 Sounds good?
 Not really:
     - Each query in the view creates a new database transaction, adding unnecessary load.
-    - It can cause inconsistent results, because the service layer may have already committed a transaction with different data.
+    - It can cause inconsistent results, because the service layer may have already committed a transaction with different data.<br>
     In Spring Boot, Open Session in View is enabled by default.
 You can disable it:
     ```
     spring.jpa.open-in-view=false